paulshuker/coppafisher/docs/omp.md

 ## 3: Pixel Scoring and Spot Detection

-The gene coefficient images are converted to gene score images using the mean spot given as a numpy .npy file by file path `mean_spot_filepath`, if not given, the default mean spot is used (shown below).
-A kernel is created as mean spot / sum(mean spot).
-Then, the coefficient images are convolved with said kernel to give every pixel for every gene a "spot-likeliness score" to create a score image.
-Therefore, spot-shaped/high coefficient regions result in higher score maxima.
+The gene coefficient images are converted to gene score images by convolving with the mean spot given as a numpy .npy file at file path `mean_spot_filepath`.
+If `mean_spot_filepath` is not given, the default mean spot is used (shown below).
+The mean spot is divided by its sum then used.
+This gives a score for every pixel for every gene.
+Spot-shaped and high coefficient regions result in higher score maxima.
 Scores can be $\geq 0$.
 But, in practice, scores are rarely greater than $0.7$.

 <figure markdown="span">
   ![Image title](images/algorithm/omp/omp_mean_spot_example.png){ width="776" }
   <figcaption>The default mean spot.
 The middle image is the central z plane.</figcaption>
 </figure>

-Using the new spot score images, each gene's spots are detected using the [find spots](find_spots.md) algorithm to find score local maxima using config parameters `radius_xy` (typically `3`) and `radius_z` (typically `2`) respectively with a score threshold set by `score_threshold` (typically `0.1`).
+Using the score images, each gene's spots are detected using the [find spots](find_spots.md) algorithm to find score local maxima using config parameters `radius_xy` (typically `3`) and `radius_z` (typically `2`) respectively with a score threshold set by `score_threshold` (typically `0.1`).
 These are the final OMP gene reads shown in the [Viewer](diagnostics.md#viewer).

 ??? note "Why not score each spot using a single coefficient value?"